-Recently, the Settlement Oversight Committee for the DePuy ASR Settlement made some updates to the original 2015 Master Settlement Agreement’s 2017 Extension.
+March 24, 2020 - In 2017, the Settlement Oversight Committee for the DePuy ASR Settlement made some updates to the original 2015 Master Settlement Agreement’s by adding an extension.
 The original DePuy Master Settlement Agreement was put into place for the thousands of consumers harmed by a DePuy ASR recalled hip implant.
 The recall occurred in August 2010, after the FDA received hundreds of adverse event reports.

 At one point in time, there were more than 11,000 lawsuits filed against DePuy and its parent company, Johnson & Johnson.
 Finally, in November 2013, the first settlement agreement was announced, with an estimated cost of at least $2.5 billion.
 A second round of settlements took place in March 2015, including more of those victims harmed by the ASR.
 The patients who did not qualify under either settlement agreement had their lawsuits dismissed, then could refile at a later date.